hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 prerequisite for rolling upgrades.
 When using Jet as a backing engine for SQL, the jobs are never submitted from the client.
-Instead, the client submits a SQL string using the SQL client messages, and on the member it is converted to a DAG and submitted to Jets.
+Instead, the client submits a SQL string using the SQL client messages, and on the member it is converted to a DAG and submitted to Jet.
 We must make sure that the member that optimizes the query is also the member that coordinates the Jet job.
 Otherwise, the processor behavior might not be compatible.

-Whether we'll provide client compatibility for JetService itself in 5.0 is an open question.
+We don't plan to provide client compatibility for JetService in 5.0.

 ### Understandable error messages for unsupported scenarios.

 Unsupported features must fail with a clear error message.
-E.g. a normal job must fail with appropriate error message after a member with a newer version is added, even a fault-tolerant job.
+E.g. a normal job must fail with appropriate error message after a member with a newer version is added, even in a fault-tolerant job.

 ### Changes to the SQL engine

-We need to ensure that not just the Jet jobs are run on same-version members, but that also the sql parsing and optimization is executed on the same version.
-For this reason, we'll add `JetInstanceImpl.newLightJob()` variant that takes the version argument.
-The `SqlExecute` client operation will route to a random member in the larger same-version subset of members.

-We also need to add member-to-member variants of `SqlExecute`, `SqlFetch` and `SqlCancel` operations so that a light job submitted from a member can be redirected to execute on a member from a larger same-version subset.
-This is most important for non-smart clients executing SQL to ensure that they're not executed by the smaller same-version group.
-This wil also address the current limitation that sql queries can't be submitted from lite members.
+For non-smart client, the `SqlExecute` client operation will route to a random member - it might not be from the larger same-version group.
+To address this, we need to add member-to-member variants of `SqlExecute`, `SqlFetch` and `SqlCancel` operations so that a query submitted from a non-smart client can be redirected to execute on a member from the larger same-version subset.
+This wil also address the current limitation that SQL queries can't be submitted from lite members.

 ### LoadBalancer changes